Creating a new blog

 Blog Administrators and Editors have the ability to change the author of a post.
 This is especially useful if you have one person uploading the content but it is created by others eg the CEO.
 They can select anyone from the program and set them as the displayed author of the post.
 This person will then receive notifications for activity related to this post.

 Administrators and Editors have the ability to make a post ‘featured’.
-Featured posts are also shown as the first post on top of the blog feed until it is removed or another featured post is picked.
+Featured posts are also shown as the first post on top of the blog feed and the blog tile (only on bigger sizes of the tile) until it is removed or another featured post is picked.
 Only a single post can be featured at any given time.

 Publishing the blog post

-Once the post is ready, it can be published either immediately or scheduled to be published at a later date and time.
+Once the post is ready, it can be published either immediately or scheduled to be published at a later date and time by clicking More options then Schedule for later.